VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/2_TSCC.md

 ```bash
 ssh etrain82@login.tscc.sdsc.edu
 ```

-Your username will be provided in the introductory email we send to you.

 You will be prompted to enter your password.
 This is your UCSD active directory (AD) password that you use to login to most things UCSD.